Mnemonics for Students: A Teacher's Toolkit for Memory

 From Structural Learning | structural-learning.com

-The keyword method is a two-step process designed to help students learn new words, especially in foreign languages or technical science.
-First, the student identifies a 'keyword' that sounds like the new word but is already familiar.
-Second, the student creates a mental image that connects the meaning of the new word with the keyword.
-This creates an acoustic and visual bridge that facilitates rapid recall during lessons.
+The keyword method is a two-step process that can help learners remember concrete new words, especially in foreign languages or technical science.
+First, the learner identifies a familiar word that sounds like the new word.
+Second, the learner creates a mental image that links the meaning of the new word with the keyword.
+This gives learners an acoustic and visual bridge for early recall, but it should be followed by retrieval practice because keyword links can decay over time.

 Acrostics are sentences where the first letter of each word corresponds to the first letter of the items to be remembered.
-This technique is particularly useful for sequences that have a fixed order, such as the planets in the solar system or the strings of a guitar.
-Teachers should encourage students to create their own acrostics, as the personal effort involved in the creative process enhances the initial encoding.
+This technique is useful for fixed sequences, such as the planets or the strings of a guitar.
+Teachers can ask learners to create their own acrostics after modelling one worked example.
+In AI-supported classrooms, avoid giving learners a ready-made acrostic before they have thought about the material, because the useful memory work often comes from selecting and testing the cue (Slamecka & Graf, 1978).

-The pegword method uses rhyming words to create a set of mental 'pegs' on which students can hang new information.
-The student first learns a standard list of rhymes for the numbers one to ten, such as 'One is a Bun, Two is a Shoe, Three is a Tree'.
-Once these pegs are permanent, the student can link any new list of items to these images.
+The pegword method uses rhyming words to create a set of mental 'pegs' on which learners can hang new information.
+The learner first learns a standard list of rhymes for the numbers one to ten, such as 'One is a Bun, Two is a Shoe, Three is a Tree'.
+Once these pegs are permanent, the learner can link any new list of items to these images.
 This is an advanced strategy

 Some think mnemonics are for "lazy teaching," used as a last resort.
 Educators assume good teaching means learners remember without tricks.
 Even deep understanding is hard to recall in exams.
 Mnemonics can aid recall under stress when they are taught as a bridge to meaning, not as a substitute for understanding.